lragudo/rin-ragudo/content/pages/index.md

     section_id: cta
     title: Let’s Work Together!
     content: >
-      Say hi at rin.ragudo@gmail.com or tell us more about your project by getting started below.
+      Say hi at rin.ragudo@gmail.com or tell me more about your project by getting started below.
     actions:
       - label: Let's start